centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 - Emergency information

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-tab

+> The singular tab that dictates what the area is about.

+The tab is the button that can be clicked to change the content in the ns-tabs.
+It shows the user what content there is with a heading and an optional icon.